Painting

 Lucas Cranach The Elder, The Three Graces, 1531, Louvre, Paris, France.

-Lucas Cranach, like Raphel, portrayed the three Graces completely naked, but in his work, the goddesses do not hold symbolic attributes, like the apple or flowers.
+Lucas Cranach, like Raphael, portrayed the Three Graces completely naked; however, in his work, the goddesses do not hold symbolic attributes, such as an apple or flowers.
 Instead, they have props (a hat and necklaces).
-Only one of the girls leans on her sister, unlike other paintings in which they are always holding each other’s hands.
+Only one of the girls leans on her sister, unlike in other paintings in which they are always holding each other’s hands.

-The Three Graces of Raphael and Cranach have something in common: their bodies resemble teenage bodies.
+The Three Graces by Raphael and Cranach have something in common: their bodies resemble teenage figures.
 The ideal of beauty seems to reside precisely in the youth of the models.

 The Three Graces paintings, Peter Paul Rubens, The Three Graces